 Mar, 2014 1 (full) paper ConnotationWordNet: Learning Connotation of the

-Word+Sense Network is accepted to ACL'14 for presentation.
+Word+Sense Network at ACL'14 for presentation.

 Feb, 2014 SDM Early Career Travel Grant, thanks SIAM!

 Jan, 2014 1 paper User Churn in Focused Q&A Sites: Characterizations and Prediction is accepted to WWW'14 WebSci for presentation.
 1 (full) paper

 Make It or Break It: Manipulating Robustness in Large Networks is accepted to SIAM SDM'14.
 About me

 Department of Computer Science at Stony Brook University.

 My research interests are broadly in